Měšice

 Měšice is a municipality and village in Prague-East District in the Central Bohemian Region of the Czech Republic.
-It has about 2,000 inhabitants.
+It has about 2,200 inhabitants.

+Etymology

+The name is derived from the personal name Měch, meaning "the village of Měch's people".

+Geography

+Měšice is located about 9 km north of Prague.
+It lies in a flat landscape of the Central Elbe Table.
+The brook Líbeznický potok flows through the municipality and supplies two fishponds in the centre of Měšice.

 History

 The first written mention of Měšice is from 1294.
 In 1434, a stone fortress was built here.
-In 1767–1775 the Měšice Castle was built.
-In 1871–1872 the railroad to Všetaty was built, but the connection with Prague was not finished until 1888.
+The Měšice Castle was built in 1767–1775.
+In 1871–1872, the railway to Všetaty was built, but the connection with Prague was not finished until 1888.

+Demographics

+Transport

+Měšice is located on the railway lines Prague–Mělník and Prague–Mladá Boleslav.

 Sights

 The Měšice Castle is the main landmark of Měšice.
-It is built in Rococo style with Neoclassical elements and contains remarkable sculptural and painterly decoration.
+It is built in the Rococo style with Neoclassical elements and contains remarkable sculptural and painterly decoration.
 It includes an English landscape garden with rare trees and the oldest lightning rod in Bohemia, which was installed in 1775.
 Today a private medical facility (Centre of Integrated Oncological Care) resides there.